Cue the “Mission: Impossible” music.

 “Your mission, Mr. Lendon, should you accept it, is to attend one of the world’s foremost sporting events and eat from the concessions all day for under $15.”

 This is crazy, I say to myself.
 Can’t be done.
-For the 2011 Super Bowl, a single beer was $10, a soda $6.
+For the 2014 Super Bowl, a single "premium canned beer" was $14 (making bottled beer seem like a relative bargain at $14), a soda $6.
 At a regular season L.A.
-Dodgers game, a hot dog sets you back $5.
+Dodgers game, all-you-can-eat pavilion seating starts at $30 and goes up from there.

-And this is Augusta National Golf Club, the best of the best for golf.
+And this is the annual Masters Tournament at the Augusta National Golf Club, the best of the best for golf.
 Nevertheless, I set off on my mission.

 Mission log follows.